The Ned Bruha Story

 We all have people and events that influence and help change our views on wildlife conservation and control.
 A childhood and life-long friend, Tim, taught me an interesting lesson as a child that changed me forever and influenced me more so than anybody else did.
 Tim was, and is, an archery hunter.
 An archer must be much more "up close and personal" when hunting due to the limitations that a bow and arrow set.
 When Tim tagged a deer, he would take a part of that deer, such as the testes, and bury them in the woods at the place where he took that animal's life as a way of "returning the animal's spirit" back to nature.
 Observing this tradition at a young age taught me a much deeper respect for wildlife.

-My father said that he was amazed at how in tune I became with wildlife and the study of their behavior and that embarking on a non-traditional wildlife control business was the smartest thing I had ever done.
-Annette King-Tucker of Wild Heart Ranch, and Bonnie Bradshaw, wildlife rehabilitators, both told me that no-trap-no-kill wildlife control was a worthy cause, and they endorsed it wholeheartedly and they have helped us a lot along the way.
+Annette King of Wild Heart Ranch, and Bonnie Bradshaw, wildlife rehabilitators, both told me that no-trap-no-kill wildlife control was a worthy cause, and they endorsed it wholeheartedly and they have helped us a lot along the way.

 Not being allowed to watch television very often growing up was obviously beneficial to my future.
-Although I missed out on The Dukes of Hazzard and Marty Stouffers Wild America; I gained a wealth of knowledge and an understanding heart via time spent outdoors.
-When I came home, proudly showing my bride the lone raccoon I had trapped at a clients home, she asked in a voice that feared the worst “Ok, now what are you going to do with him?
-You’re not going to hurt him, are you?”
-I know that my bride is not the only person who knows that the critters current eco-system is the best place for it.
-My wife reinforced my fathers teachings and was very instrumental in turning The Skunk Whisperer, Inc. into what it is today.
+Although I missed out on The Dukes of Hazard and Marty Stouffers Wild America; I gained a wealth of knowledge and an understanding heart via time spent outdoors.
+When I came home, proudly showing my bride the lone raccoon I had trapped at a clients home, she asked in a voice that feared the worst "Ok, now what are you going to do with him?
+You're not going to hurt him, are you?"

 Deep down, nobody really wants their nuisance wildlife to suffer or be killed.
 I know that if people understood that altering their immediate surroundings would not only be a cost effective solution, but would also allow them to coexist, they would do so.
 People know what they are taught and grow up with.
 I know that if folks understood that a raccoon had a few other dens within walking distance of your attic, that they would not relocate or kill them so quickly.
 So many people were raised so differently that their immediate response is "Kill the raccoon, kill the squirrel, or kill the rat that is costing me money".
 My upbringing has taught me other solutions.